 Tunnel / Vision

-Tunnel / Vision began with an ambient soundscape while multi-media graphics were displayed on the walls of the room that were designed by local digital artists Sar Ruddenklau and Simon Burgin.
-The graphics were programmed to respond to the noise and a microphone in the room proved popular with children shouted and clapped into it in order to make the graphics on the walls change shape.
+Tunnel / Vision began with an ambient soundscape, while multi-media graphics designed by digital artists Sar Ruddenklau and Simon Burgin displayed on the walls.
+The graphics were programmed to respond to the noise.
+A microphone in the room proved popular, with children shouting and clapping to influence the changing images.

 The second half of the performance featured Bonnie playing experimental rock guitar with Tom Carlyon from Melbourne band Time for Dreams.